Lebanese Arab Army: The LAA in the Lebanese Civil War 1976-77

-On 15 March, the LAA units stationed in Beirut, the Beqaa, and northern Lebanon announced their support to Brigadier general Aziz El-Ahdab's failed coup attempt against President Suleiman Frangieh, and in the course of the Battle of the Hotels later that month, the LAA provided armored and artillery support to the LNM-PLO joint forces and the Shi'ite Amal Movement militia during their all-out offensive against rightist Lebanese Front militias' positions in central Beirut.
+On 15 March, the LAA units stationed in Beirut, the Beqaa, and northern Lebanon announced their support to Brigadier general Aziz Al-Ahdab's failed coup attempt against President Suleiman Frangieh, and in the course of the Battle of the Hotels later that month, the LAA provided armored and artillery support to the LNM-PLO joint forces and the Shi'ite Amal Movement militia during their all-out offensive against rightist Lebanese Front militias' positions in central Beirut.
 On 21 March, a major assault by special Palestinian PLO 'Commando' units using armored vehicles lent by the LAA and supported by the leftist-Muslim militias finally managed to dislodge the Christian-rightist Kataeb Regulatory Forces (KRF) from the Holiday Inn, in the Hotels district.

 Amid intense shelling, the LAA under Maj.
 Ahmed Boutari launched on 25 March a two-pronged combined ground assault with the LNM militias on the Presidential Palace at Baabda, where they fought the hard-pressed Republican Guard battalion and Marada Brigade militiamen loyal to President Frangieh, although he decamped to the safety of Zouk Mikael, near Jounieh, and later to Kfour in the Keserwan District.
 Eventually, the LAA armored columns coming from their barracks at Sidon, the Beqaa Valley, and Hammana were stopped and blocked by the Syrian-backed As-Sa'iqa guerrillas and Palestine Liberation Army troops at Khalde and Ouza'i near Baabda, at Chtaura in the Beqaa, and at Mdeidej and Soufar in the Aley District.